 “Very many thanks for the continuing support for disability cricket by Downlands Educational Trust.
 The recent Disability Cricket coaching session was attended by 14 coaches and run by 2 coaches newly trained under the scheme.
 The Sussex Cricket Board’s Disability Day in May attracted over 500 attendees.

-Other projects and equipment we have funded in recent years include:
+Other projects and equipment funded in the charity’s last few years included:

-- May 2015: £1,785 to equip an outdoor education days project at Little Gate Farm, nr Rye
+- May 2015: £1,785 to equip an outdoor education days project at Little Gate Farm, nr Rye, East Sussex